ros-industrial/ros2_canopen/canopen/sphinx/user-guide/operation/ros2-control-interface.rst

 and the NMT (Network Management) service for network initialization, device state control, and error handling.

+To bring up the CiA301 interface, it includes three steps: preparing the configuration for bus and `ros2_control`, preparing the state and command interfaces, and finally preparing the launch file.

 Preparing the configuration
 -----
 To use the control system interface for CiA301 profile, we should prepare the following files